DevExpress/devextreme-documentation/concepts/05 UI Components/Toast/00 Getting Started with Toast/00 Getting Started with Toast.md

 #include tutorials-intro-installationnote

-The Toast is a UI component that displays pop-up notifications.
+Toast is a UI component that displays pop-up notifications.

 This tutorial shows how to add the Toast component to your application and configure its core features.